 Simultaneously with the consummation of the IPO of Acies, the Sponsor purchased 4,333,333 private placement warrants at a price of \$1.50 per warrant, or \$6,500,000 in the aggregate, in a private placement.
 Each private placement warrant entitled the holder to purchase one Acies Class A ordinary share for \$11.50 per share.
 Additionally, on November 9, 2020, the Sponsor purchased an additional 203,334 private placement warrants, for total gross proceeds to Acies of \$305,000.
 A portion of the proceeds from the sale of the private placement warrants was placed in the Trust Account.
 The private placement warrants may not be redeemed by us so long as they are held by the Sponsor or its permitted transferees.
-If the private placement warrants are redeemable by us and exercisable by the holders on the same basis as the warrants included in the units that were sold as part of the IPO of Acies.
+If the private placement warrants are held by holders other than the Sponsor or its permitted transferees, the private placement warrants are redeemable by us and exercisable by the holders on the same basis as the warrants included in the units that were sold as part of the IPO of Acies.
 The Sponsor, or its permitted transferees, has the option to exercise the private placement warrants on a cashless basis.